 Sally | Edited by Johanna

 Virgin's one of the big boys when it comes to TV and broadband, especially for high speed internet.
-And while it raised prices for the second time in a year last November, you don't just have to accept the hike.
+And while it's raising prices again in November, you don't just have to accept the hike.

-Whether you've been hit by a price increase or just want a better deal, this guide takes you through how to haggle to cut costs.
+Whether you've been hit by the price increase or just want a better deal, this guide takes you through how to haggle to cut costs.

 In this guide...